 Atlantic relocated from rural Pennsylvania to a family oriented

-beach on the Delaware shore almost ten years ago to provide
+beach on the Delaware shore more than twenty-five years ago to provide

 its campers a vacation destination in a typical community.